The deadline to sign the application in Fenix is Thursday 7th of October 2021 at 3pm.

 Note that if you make changes to the application after sending it to the Head of Institution for signing, you must send a new request for signing by your Head of Institution, as the application has changed.
 This applies regardless of what changes have been made.

 When the Head of Institution has signed the application digitally with BankID, you as the applicant will receive an email.
 You can then log in and sign the application digitally with BankID.
-This should be done no later than 1st October 2020 at 3pm.
+This should be done no later than 7th of October 2021 at 3pm.

-The deadline for signing the application is Thursday 1st October at 3pm.
+The deadline for signing the application is Thursday 7th of October at 3pm.

 The applicant/grantee is responsible for ensuring that up-to-date personal and institutional contact information is entered into the Fenix application portal.